Motorola 68HC11: Architecture

 Internally, the HC11 instruction set is backward compatible with the 6800 and features the addition of a Y index register.
 (Note: Instructions using the Y register have a byte opcode prefix of 0x18.)
 It has two eight-bit accumulators, A and B, two sixteen-bit index registers, X and Y, a condition code register, a 16-bit stack pointer, and a program counter.
-In addition, there is an 8 x 8-bit multiply (A x B), with full 16-bit result, and fractional/integer 16-bit by 16-bit divide instructions.
-A range of 16-bit instructions treat the A and B registers as a combined 16-bit D register for comparison (X and Y registers may also be compared to 16-bit memory operands), addition, subtraction and shift operations, or can add the B accumulator to the X or Y index registers.
-Bit test operations have also been added, performing a logical and function between operands, setting the correct conditions codes, but not modifying the operands.
+In addition, there is an 8 x 8-bit multiply, with a full 16-bit result, and fractional or integer 16-bit by 16-bit divide instructions.
+A range of 16-bit instructions treats the A and B registers as a combined 16-bit D register for comparison (X and Y registers may also be compared to 16-bit memory operands), addition, subtraction and shift operations, or can add the B accumulator to the X or Y index registers.
+Bit test operations have also been added, performing a logical and function between operands, setting the correct condition codes, but not modifying the operands.

 Different versions of the HC11 have different numbers of external ports, labeled alphabetically.
 The most common version has five ports, A, B, C, D, and E, but some have as few as 3 ports (version D3).
 Each port is eight bits wide except for D, which is six bits (in some variations of the chip, D also has eight bits).
 It can be operated with an internal program and RAM (1 to 768 bytes) or an external memory of up to 64 kilobytes.
 With external memory, B and C are used as address and data bus.
 In this mode, port C is multiplexed to carry both the lower byte of the address and data.